alexweber/environments/README.md

 example: `/Applications/Dev\ Desktop/drush/drush`

-The following documentation page from the Migrate module has pretty good instructions for getting a very similar Drush integration working (from which we):
+The following documentation page from the Migrate module has pretty good instructions for getting a very similar Drush integration working (in fact, our implementation is totally based on theirs!):
 [https://www.drupal.org/node/1958170](https://www.drupal.org/node/1958170)

 All you have to do is replace the variable name `migrate_drush_path` in the instructions with ours `environments_drush`.